Maternity Leave Dilemma: Can You Get Leave Without a Permanent Appointment?

 shobhit-kumar-mittal

-Maternity benefit is a statutory right and the eligible woman employee is entitled to avail the same, irrespective of leave policy of the employer.
+Maternity benefit is a statutory right, and the eligible woman employee is entitled to avail the same, irrespective of the leave policy of the employer.

 PRABHAT RANJAN MOHANTY

-The maternity benefit act is applicable to an establishment where 10 or more employees are working.
-The employee is considered to be eligible after she completes 80 days of working and her DOP should not be prior to 80 days of working.
+The Maternity Benefit Act is applicable to establishments where 10 or more employees are working.
+An employee is considered eligible after she completes 80 days of work, and her Date of Pregnancy (DOP) should not be prior to these 80 days.

-You need to make an application as soon as possible to your authority along with the medical certificate mentioned with expected date of delivery from your treating doctor.
+You need to submit an application as soon as possible to your authority, along with a medical certificate that includes the expected date of delivery from your treating doctor.

-The rest is remained with your employer to act upon your application.
+The rest is left to your employer to act upon your application.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute